What's normal? What's not?

 - 57% say they lack confidence during their periods2

-If you are unsure if you are suffering from heavy periods, take our period quiz to see if the NovaSure procedure may be right for you.
+If you are unsure if you are suffering from heavy periods, get our free checklist to see if the NovaSure procedure may be right for you.